Juncus hookeridis

-Marsippospermum gracile, common name alpine rush, is a flowering plant species in the rush family Juncaceae which is native to New Zealand.
+Juncus hookeridis (synonym Marsippospermum gracile), common name alpine rush, is a flowering plant species in the rush family Juncaceae which is native to New Zealand.

 Description

 It is a densely tufted, rhizomatomous plant, whose rhizomes are about 5 mm in diameter and horizontal in plants on the South Island ascending in plants from Auckland and Campbell Is.
 The stems are 8-40 cm by 0.5 mm., and crowded on the rhizome with reddish brown bracts at their base, the upper conspicuously mucronate.
 The leaves can be roughly equal in length or much greater in length than the flowering stems.
 They are slightly less than 1 mm. wide, are terete, rigid, striated, bright green, and shining.
 The flowers are 1.5–3 cm. long, with an inconspicuous bract.
 There are six unequal tepals, which are pale brown with membraneous margins.
 There are six stamens.
 The leathery capsules are about half the length of tepals, and chestnut-brown.
 The seeds are about 2.5 mm. long, straw-coloured, and shining.

 It flowers from December to February and fruits from January to March.